What are Community Colleges Doing with Labor Department Grants?

 The Massachusetts Consortium Offers Variety of Options

 One of the federal grants has gone to a consortium of 15 community colleges across the state of Massachusetts, according to Inside Higher Ed.
 The $20 million in grant funding has been used to create new credentials for students and help them hone their job-seeking skills to create better opportunities after graduation.
-To that end, each of the community colleges in the consortium now staffs a career and college navigator full time, to help students succeed in school and beyond graduation.
+To that end, each community college in the consortium now staffs a career and college navigator full-time to help students succeed in school and beyond graduation.

 The Massachusetts program has focused on preparing students for careers in six key industries:

-While that may seem like a number of industries for a single institution to focus on, the ability to divvy up the specializations between all 15 schools has allowed each college to fall into a niche with one or two of the industries.
+While that may seem like several industries for a single institution to focus on, the ability to divvy up the specializations between all 15 schools has allowed each college to fall into a niche with one or two of the industries.
 The three-year program has led to the addition of 85 new degree and certificate programs among the state’s community colleges overall, with around 2,000 students involved in those programs.

-Information Technology Beefs Up Nationwide
+Information Technology Spreads Nationwide

 • Applications Development and Analytics